 Durability is essential for adjustable beds.
 After all, they can be expensive, and so we wanted to choose products that should hopefully make for excellent long-term investments.
 An adjustable bed’s ability to support sleepers was considered as well; seniors or those suffering an injury should especially have an adjustable base they feel secure on.
 Lastly, but certainly not least, we paid attention to the overall construction and quality of materials.
 These are naturally an indicator of an adjustable frame’s quality and lifespan.

 For more, we encourage you to check out our Buyer’s Guide at the bottom of the page.
 There we take a deeper dive into all of these attributes so you can make the most informed purchase possible.

 Best For Seniors

-Read the full Saatva Lineal Adjustable Base Review
+Read our full Saatva Lineal Adjustable Base Review.

 The Saatva Lineal is a high-quality adjustable base with some great advanced features.
 Save $100 on the base or save $200 when you pair with a mattress!